Career of Lionel Messi: 2022 FIFA World Cup

-Against Australia in the round of 16 on 3 December, Messi scored the opening goal in Argentina's 2–1 win.
-It marked his first goal in a World Cup knockout round, in what was his 1,000th senior career appearance.
-He also became the most-capped male South American footballer of all time with 169 appearances, surpassing the previous record set by Ecuador's Iván Hurtado.
-During the quarter-final against the Netherlands on 9 December, Messi assisted Argentina's first goal for right-back Nahuel Molina with a reverse pass and then scored a penalty as the game finished 2–2 after extra time.
-Argentina won 4–3 in the penalty shootout, with Messi scoring the first penalty.
-In the semi-final against Croatia on 13 December, he scored the opening goal with a penalty before he assisted Argentina's third goal scored by Julián Alvarez in a 3–0 win; with his 11th World Cup goal, Messi overtook Batistuta to become Argentina's all-time top scorer at the World Cup.
-He also became the first player to both score and assist in four separate World Cup matches.
-Argentina advanced to the final against defending champions France, with Messi stating that it would be his final World Cup appearance.

-The 2022 FIFA World Cup final against France at Lusail Stadium on 18 December is widely regarded as one of the most dramatic and exciting World Cup finals and one of the greatest football matches in the history of the sport.
-Media coverage heavily framed it as a duel between Messi and his PSG teammate, France forward Kylian Mbappé.
-Messi scored the opening goal with a penalty, and began the counter-attack that resulted in Argentina's second goal scored by Di María.
-A quick brace from Mbappé in the second half forced extra time, in which Messi restored Argentina's lead, but France again drew via Mbappé.
-Messi then scored his team's first spot kick in an eventual 4–2 shootout victory, ending the nation's 36-year wait for the World Cup Trophy.
+The 2022 World Cup final against France on 18 December is widely regarded as one of the most dramatic and exciting World Cup finals and one of the greatest football matches in the history of the sport.
+(Note: Attributed to multiple references:) Media coverage heavily framed it as a duel between Messi and his Paris Saint-Germain teammate, France's Kylian Mbappé.
+(Note: Attributed to multiple references:) Messi scored the opening goal with a penalty, and began the counter-attack that resulted in Argentina's second goal, scored by Ángel Di María.
+Two quick goals from Mbappé in the second half forced extra time, during which Messi restored Argentina's lead.
+Mbappé, however, equalized the score again.
+Messi then scored his team's first spot kick in an eventual 4–2 shoot-out victory, ending Argentina's 36-year wait for the World Cup Trophy.